lincolnnguyen18/weespeak/README.md

 - [ ] User can customize the color of their speech bubbles
 - [ ] Detect user's language and update weespeak accordingly
 - [ ] Order language list by last accessed
+- [X] User can have their english grammar corrected

 ## Future Ideas